TAbdiukov/SCAPTURE/README.md

 #  ![oooOOOooo](icons8-third-eye-symbol-64.png) simple_capture ( `SCAPTURE.EXE` )
-Simple capturing tool for embedded systems.
+Simple screen capturing tool for embedded systems.

 ## Features
 * Barebones Windows OS compatible.
+	* Works on 16-bit systems.
 	* Doesn't use any external WinAPI.
-	* Works on 16-bit systems.
-	* The slight limitation, tool saves in `.bmp` only.
+	* A slight limitation, tool saves in `.BMP` format only.
 		PNG/other lossless formats require WinAPI/3rd-party classes, avoided for compatibility.
 * Doesn't require any sophisticated compiling procedures!
 Compile in IDE -> Good to go!

 ## Usage

 * Run the tool, make sure the status is ON
-* Press `Printscreen`
+* Press `PrintScreen`
 * Observe .BMP images in the directory

 ## Interesting insights